--XUnboxedSums enables new syntax for anonymous, unboxed sum types.
-The syntax for an unboxed sum type with N alternatives is where t 1 ... t N are types (which can be unlifted, including unboxed tuple and sums).
+-XUnboxedSums enables new syntax for an onymous, unboxed sum types.
+The syntax for an unboxed sum type with ${\bf N}$ alternatives is where t 1 ... t N are types (which can be unlifted, including unboxed tuples and sums).

 Unboxed tuples can be used for multi-arity alternatives.
 For example: